teal-language/tl/docs/about.md

 be usable even before we get there!
 The language has already proven useful when creating [a new Lua module](https://github.com/hishamhm/tabular).

-This project is being created in hopes it will be useful for myself and hopefully others.
+Teal is being created in hopes it will be useful for myself and hopefully others.
 I'm trying to keep it small and long-term manageable, and would love to see a community of users and contributors grow around it over time!